'Like Hitler': Academic's wild view of Queen

 Again, there was little detail on what suffering she inflicted.
 But it did blame her for "seven decades of obnoxious crimes" committed by Britain against Iran.

-The author said the sovereign nation of Bahrain would now be the "fourteenth province" of Iran were it not for the UK and the Queen.
+The author said the sovereign nation of Bahrain would now be the "14th province" of Iran were it not for the UK and the Queen.

 "Under British coercion, in May 1970, the Shah, in a fake democratic gesture, relinquished Iran's historical claim over Bahrain."